- ホーム

 Description

-Simon Fujiwara (1982, London) has developed a wide-ranging practice spanning performance, video, painting and immersive installations.
-His work explores constructions of the self in the twenty-first century, particularly in relation to technology and capitalism.
-He received the Baloise Prize at Art Basel and the Frieze Cartier Award in 2010.
+Simon Fujiwara (b.
+1982, London) has developed a wide-ranging body of work that encompasses performance, video, painting, and immersive installations.
+His work explores constructions of the self in the 21st century, particularly in relation to technology and capitalism.
+In 2010, he received the Baloise Prize at Art Basel as well as the Frieze Cartier Award.